Limit theorems for random Motzkin paths near boundary: Proof of Theorem

 At the critical value $\rho=1$, we have \begin{lemma} For $\rho_1>0, L>0$ we have \equh \mM_1^{L}\vec W_{\rho_1}(1) = \int_\RR(x+\sigma)^{L}\vec U(x) \mu_{\rho_1}(dx). \eque \end{lemma} \begin{proof} Recall that $\vec W_{\rho_1}(1) = [1,\rho_1,\rho_1^2,\rho_1^3,\dots]^T$.
 The equation is about two infinite-dimensional vectors.
 We examine the entries indexed by $m\in\Z_{\ge 0}$ (with the convention that the first entry is indexed by 0, the second by 1, etc).
 Introduce

-Note that for every $m$ fixed, the summation over $n$ is a sum of a finite number of non-zero terms (for those $n$ such that $|n-m|\le L$), and hence is analytic for all $\rho\in\CC$.
+Note that for every $m$ fixed, the summation over $n$ is a sum of a finite number of non-zero terms (for those $n$ such that $|n-m|\le L$), and hence $h_m$ is a polynomial in variable $\rho\in\CC$.
 The $m$-indexed entry of the left-hand side of \eqref{VMW2I} is then

 Thus for $|\rho|<1$ from \eqref{Viennot5+} we see that $h_m(\rho)=h_m\topp 0(\rho)$ where